360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Experimental Results

 \subsection{Real-World Data in the Wild}

-Furthermore, we show additional results for real-world scenes taken with smartphones, as shown in Figure~\ref{fig:real_result}.
-Our capturing process is more convenient than that of other approaches as it only requires a few seconds to capture four scenes in different view directions instead of capturing scenes continuously.
-The scenes can be captured with a rough estimation of four compass view directions, and plausible results can still be generated
+Furthermore, we showed additional results for real-world scenes taken with a smartphone, as shown in Figure~\ref{fig:real_result}.
+Our capturing process is convenient as it only requires a few seconds to capture 4 images in different view directions instead of capturing images continuously.
+The input images are captured with a rough estimation of 4 cardinal directions.
+There could be inaccuracy where the viewing directions are not perpendicular to each other.
+However, a visually plausible result can still be generated.

-We show our result that is trained on the cube-map format to synthesize the images over all missing regions to preserve the continuity.
-However, panorama images are truly meaningful images when it is visualized in the free view point rendering by warping it to equirectangular format.
-It is shown in Figure~\ref{fig:cube_blend} the output after the warping produce discontinuity in the cube-map boundary and different color.